Evidence based psychological treatment

 We provide psychological treatment onsite and online for individuals aged 18+ to address a range of issues including:

-Lavinia provides individual therapy and relationship counselling both onsite and via telehealth.
-She also offers support through Medicare, WorkSafe and TAC-funded services as well as Employee Assistance Programs (EAP).
+I provide individual therapy and relationship counselling both onsite and via telehealth, supporting clients through Medicare, WorkSafe, TAC-funded services, and Employee Assistance Programs (EAP).

-She has experience working with individuals experiencing a variety of mental health difficulties including depression, anxiety, trauma, grief and loss, addiction, relationship issues, workplace stress, and many other mental health and life difficulties.
+I have experience working with individuals facing a variety of mental health challenges, including depression, anxiety, trauma, grief and loss, addiction, relationship difficulties, workplace stress, and other life challenges.

 Our evidenced based treatment approaches include: